 - ‘Restroom Pass’ slips. (sheet of six) I used these for a few years, and they were soooo helpful!!
 Instead of having to stop and write a pass for every restroom visit, I would give each student one of these the first day of each six weeks.
 Then, I’d make it their responsibility to keep up with the form, fill it out, and get it signed.
 At the end of the six weeks, I’d give them a few points extra credit for any unused slots.
 It really cuts down on restroom visits and class disruptions!

-- Open House Sign-In sheet.
+- Open House Sign-In Sheet.
 This only holds seven to a page, but it has a place for two parents’ phone numbers and email addresses per student.
+I added an extra column for a colleague who wanted to know how parents would like to be contacted: 2014 Open House Sign-In Sheet

 - Intervention Log.
 I keep one of these for each student to keep a log of any behavioral (or academic) issues I see, along with the steps that I take to remedy them.
 It really helps to track progress throughout the year.
 It can be particularly beneficial in conference situations.